Make an environmental improvement bid

 Neighbourhood Improvement Projects

-• fixed playground or gym equipment
+• playground or outdoor gym equipment

 • fences, railings and gates (but not to individual dwellings) and must be part of wider greening improvements

-• landscaping, re-wilding, surface urban drainage and increasing biodiversity in H&F
+• landscaping, re-wilding, surface urban drainage and increasing biodiversity

 • green roofs